-Many more ordinary Glaswegians were concerned that the ‘Culture City’ enterprise that characterised much of Glasgow’s urban regeneration from the late 1980s onwards was a deliberate attempt to sanitise the city’s working-class heritage (rguably, Elspeth King’s demotion was a consequence of her candid opposition to such developments).
-In a revealing two-part documentary produced for Scottish Television (STV), Jimmy Reid toured Glasgow to ask the populace what the 1990 European City of Culture festival meant to them and to celebrate the city’s time-honored cultural pastimes (for example, ballroom dancing, bingo, football, public houses, social clubs, folk music, community theatre, ceilidh, music hall variety), much of which was overlooked by the Culture City organisers.
-Notwithstanding a few positive remarks about Glasgow benefiting from an increase in tourism and arts funding, many of the televised respondents were clearly skeptical: ‘it’s ignoring the people of Glasgow … it should be more involved in community projects … maybe we should be helping the people more’; ‘the portrayal of Glasgow as a city has gone into the hands of people who aren’t … representative of Glasgow or Scotland’; ‘the City of Culture is forgetting its own people’; ‘we can’t afford £75 for Pavarotti … the likes of us don’t know there’s a festival on’; ‘they’ve confused culture with art, and they bring particular forms of art here so they can encourage sponsorship and so-called jobs’.
+Many more ordinary Glaswegians were concerned that the ‘Culture City’ enterprise that characterised much of Glasgow’s urban regeneration from the late 1980s onwards was a deliberate attempt to sanitise the city’s working-class heritage (arguably, Elspeth King’s demotion was a consequence of her candid opposition to such developments).
+In a revealing two-part documentary produced for Scottish Television (STV), Jimmy Reid toured Glasgow to ask the populace what the 1990 European City of Culture festival meant to them and to celebrate the city’s time-honored cultural pastimes (for example, ballroom dancing, bingo, football, public houses, social clubs, folk music, community theatre, ceilidh, music hall variety), much of which was overlooked by the Culture City organisers.12 Notwithstanding a few positive remarks about Glasgow benefiting from an increase in tourism and arts funding, many of the televised respondents were clearly skeptical: ‘it’s ignoring the people of Glasgow … it should be more involved in community projects … maybe we should be helping the people more’; ‘the portrayal of Glasgow as a city has gone into the hands of people who aren’t … representative of Glasgow or Scotland’; ‘the City of Culture is forgetting its own people’; ‘we can’t afford £75 for Pavarotti … the likes of us don’t know there’s a festival on’; ‘they’ve confused culture with art, and they bring particular forms of art here so they can encourage sponsorship and so-called jobs’.13 Such remarks help to further contextualise many of the complaints made by Workers City, not least the claim that Glasgow 1990’s use of culture was purely instrumental and economistic.